emalgorithm/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-A C++ library containing many Data Structures and Algorithms written without using STL classes.
+A C++ library containing many Data Structures and Algorithms implemented without using STL classes.